adobe/htl-spec/SPECIFICATION.md

 * **Attribute value:** required; the file to include.
 * **Attribute identifier:** none.

-Includes the output of a rendering script run with the current context, passing back control to the current Sightly script.
+Includes the output of a rendering script run with the current context, passing back control to the current HTL script.

 ```html
 <div data-sly-include="template.html"></div>